alexcojocaru/elasticsearch-maven-plugin/README.md

 * To send a *POST* request to *http://localhost:9200/test\_index/test\_type/\_mapping*:
 > POST:test\_index/test\_type/\_mapping:{ "test\_type" : { "properties" : { "name" : { "type" : "string" }, "lastModified" : { "type" : "date" } } } }

-* To send a *DELETE* request to *http://localhost:9200/test\_index/test\_type/1* with no content; note the colon at the end, for there is no JSON data in case of a DELETE.
+* To send a *DELETE* request to *http://localhost:9200/test\_index/test\_type/1* without content; note the colon at the end, for there is no JSON data in case of a DELETE.
 > DELETE:test\_index/test\_type/1: